H. David Humes, MD with the first human application of the bioartificial kidney.

 Meanwhile, data from the trial gave rise to a new, promising avenues of inquiry which has led our lab to develop other new treatments for kidney failure, particularly disorders of the inflammatory response related to kidney failure.
 The approach is also promising for treating other conditions caused, exacerbated and/or characterized by unwanted inflammation.
 The cytophoretic device link has details.

 Towards a Wearable Bioartificial Kidney (WeBAK)

 Promise for Chronic Renal Failure

-We are currently working to miniaturize the renal tubule component of the bioartficial kidney and combine it with sorbent dialysis (a technology for regenerating dialysate fluid) and our BRECS cell therapy system to create a wearable, continuous-acting, long term bioartificial kidney for treating Chronic Renal Failure
+We are currently working to miniaturize the RAD component of the bioartficial kidney and to combine it with sorbent dialysis (a technology for regenerating dialysate fluid using peritoneal fluid).
+Together with our BRECS cell therapy system to create a wearable, continuous-acting, long term bioartificial kidney for treating Chronic Renal Failure.

 The Bioartificial Kidney: Current Status and Future Promise